bhavyaEE/RISCV-CPU/README.md

 # iac-riscv-cw-11

-## Note for Examinars
+## Note for Examiners

-Instead of rtl files, we have uploaded our final code onto separate branches depending on the task.
+Instead of rtl files, we have uploaded our final code onto separate branches depending on the task - please note that the branches supporting reference code programs will also work for the F1 program; the reason for 4 different branches to separate the tasks is due to the differing Instruction Memory files and testbenches.

 The branches to look at are as follows:

+**Single Cycle CPU for F1: **
+**Branch: Main **
+Folder: test

+**Single Cycle CPU for Reference Code: **
+**Branch: Working-Pipeline-with-Reference-Code**

+Description and Contributors:
-**Working-Pipeline-with-Reference-Code** - This is our final working cpu for a working pipelined cpu that implements the reference code.
+This is our final working cpu for a working pipelined cpu that implements the reference code.
 The pipelining was done by Isabel and Ethan.
 The implementation of additional instructions for reference code was done by Bhavya and Riya.

-**Working-pipelined-F1** - This is our working cpu for pipelined F1 light sequence.
-The machine code was created by Isabel and Ethan and the implementation was done by Riya and Bhavya.
+**Pipelined CPU for F1 Program: **
+**Branch: WorkingF1**
+Description and Contributors:

-**WorkingF1** - Working F1 light sequence machine code and cpu implemented.
+Working F1 light sequence machine code and CPU implemented.
 Worked on by Bhavya and Riya.

-**NonPipelinedReferenceCode** - Working reference programme cpu.
-Worked on by Bhavya and Riya.
+**Pipelined CPU for Reference Code: ** **Branch:NonPipelinedReferenceCode**

+Description and Contributors:
+Working Pipelined CPU which successfully implements Reference Program (with NOPs).
+This branch was used to debug the changes made in order to pipeline from the branches referenced below which were implemented by Isabel and Ethan.
+The current branch resolved errors during the debugging process by making changes outlined in the MAIN README - this was done by Bhavya and Riya.

 Additional Branches: